-The UW-Eau Claire-Mayo Clinic partnership for biomedical research and innovation has prioritized funding to support a wide range of projects with the goal of improving the patient experience within the healthcare delivery system.
+The UW-Eau Claire-Mayo Clinic collaboration for biomedical research and innovation has prioritized funding to support a wide range of projects with the goal of improving the patient experience within the healthcare delivery system.

 These projects are not restricted to any specific area of study but are broadly defined to include research and quality improvement projects or collaborative efforts leading to the long-term goal of implementing clinical trials.
 Decreasing the time from idea incubation to clinical impact is a critical consideration, with the goal of intentionally shortening this time by collaborative efforts between Mayo Clinic and UW-Eau Claire with the full engagement of student researchers.

-Faculty may use project time to conceptualize, plan, design, and execute on new or expanded areas of interest that align with biomedical innovation.
+Faculty may use project time to conceptualize, plan, design, and execute any areas of interest that align with biomedical innovation.
 Projects can be aligned with drug development, biomarker discovery/laboratory tests, 3-D printing, software or hardware solutions for home monitoring, patient education/training/communication, or any other area of healthcare innovation.